This Third Party Event Branding Policy defines requirements for third parties using Apache™ marks in relation to events.

 Event Names Using Apache Marks

-The use of Apache marks in any events run by third parties must be approved by the Conferences Committee.
+The use of Apache marks in any events run by third parties must be approved by the the trademarks@ list.
 This includes conferences, meetups, gettogethers, and any other sorts of events.
-Events must comply with this policy and have Conferences Committee permission to use Apache marks in the name of the event or in any of the primary branding, including the domain name, for the event.
+Events must comply with this policy and have permission to use Apache marks in the name of the event or in any of the primary branding, including the domain name, for the event.

 Simply presenting a talk on an Apache project requires no approval, and is very much encouraged!
 The Community Development Project may be able to help with this.
 Approval is required when the event name or primary branding features Apache marks.
 Thus, giving a talk on Apache Foo at your local technology get-together requires no approval, while organising "An evening with Apache Foo" to present the same talk would do.

 The primary website and other collateral for events must provide Apache with the option to have Apache listed as a Community Partner, Sponsor, or other appropriate category within the event's branding style.